Barbel & Chub flyfishing – totally underrated !

 The remaining balance will be due in cash on our fishing day.
 (CHF or EUROs)

-For any cancellation from your side, you will loose the non-refundable deposit payment.
+For any cancellation from your side, you will loose half of your deposit payment.

 For no-shows- the full amount due will be charged to your card.

-Obviously, should our trip be cancelled due to weather/water conditions, you will owe me nothing at all.
+Obviously, should our trip be cancelled due to weather/water conditions, the deposit payment will be returned to you.

 For questions or bookings, please contact me here

 I very much look forward spending an interesting day on the water with you, flyfishing for barbel and chub !